NablaVM/nabla/docs/asm_instructions.md

 ## The stack

 In this system, there are multiple stacks, but only 2 that can be accessed at any given time programatically.
 The local stack, and the global stack.
-Each slot of each stack is 8 bytes.

 ### Local stack